-1. Home Market Viability as Comparison Market
+1. Home Market Viability and Selection of Comparison Market

-To determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, we compared the volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with section
+To determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, we compared the volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404.
+Based on this comparison, we determine that, pursuant to 19 CFR 351.404(b), JBL Canada had a viable home market during the POR because the volume of JBL Canada's home market sales of the foreign like product was greater than five percent of its aggregate volume of U.S. sales of the subject merchandise.
+Consequently,

-7 See Citric Acid and Certain Citrate Salts from Canada: Final Results of Antidumping Duty Administrative Review; 2012-2013, 79 FR 37286 (July 1, 2014), and accompanying Issues and Decision Memorandum at Comment 3; see also Certain frozen Warmwater Shrimp from Ecuador: Final Results of Antidumping Duty Administrative Review, 72 FR 52070 (September 12, 2007); First Administrative Review of Certain Activated Carbon from the People's Republic of China: Final Results of Antidumping Duty Administrative Review, 74 FR 57995 (November 10, 2009), and accompanying Issues and Decision Memorandum at Comment 5b; and the Preliminary Results Calculation Memorandum.
+8 See Citric Acid and Certain Citrate Salts from Canada: Final Results of Antidumping Duty Administrative Review; 2012-2013, 79 FR 37286 (July 1, 2014), and accompanying Issues and Decision Memorandum at Comment 3; see also Certain frozen Warmwater Shrimp from Ecuador: Final Results of Antidumping Duty Administrative Review, 72 FR 52070 (September 12, 2007); First Administrative Review of Certain Activated Carbon from the People's Republic of China: Final Results of Antidumping Duty Administrative Routes of Comment 10, 2009), and accompanying Issues and Decision Memorandum at Comment 5b; and the Preliminary Results Calculation Memorandum.